johny77g/nuBuilder4-cloner/README.md

 nuRunPHPHidden() is used to set Hash Cookies and pass arguments from JavaScript to the cloner script.

 - **cloner_f1**
-  - (Optional) The form ID of the source form to clone.
+  - (Optional) The form ID (primary key) of the source form to clone.
 The current form is used if empty/not set.
 - **cloner_f2**
-  - (Optional) The form ID of the destination form.
+  - (Optional) The form ID (primary key) of the destination form.
 A new form is created if empty/not set.
 - **cloner_tabs**
-  - (Optional) Specify the Tabs to include.
+  - (Optional) Specify the tabs to include.
 By default, all tabs are included.
-Usage: See example 5.
 - **cloner_without_objects**
-  - (Optional) If set to "1", clone only the form without its objects.
+  - (Optional) If set to "1", only the form is cloned, without its objects.
 - **cloner_dump**
-  - (Optional) If set to "1", dump the SQL INSERT statements to the browser window instead of executing them
+  - (Optional) If set to "1", dump the SQL INSERT statements to the browser window instead of executing them.
 - **cloner_open_new_form**
-  - (Optional) If set to "1", the new/destination form is not shown after the cloning
+  - (Optional) If set to "1", the new (destination) form is not shown after the cloning.
+Not available in dump mode.
-- **cloner_new_ids**
+- **cloner_new_pks**
-  - (Optional) If set to "0", no new IDs (primary keys) are generated.
-This option is only to be used if cloner_dump is set to 1.
+  - (Optional) If set to "0", no new primary keys are generated.
+This option is only available in dump mode.

 ## Usage Examples: